10 Tips to Help You Successfully

 It’s a tough world out there and today’s grocery store is no exception.
 Here are some tips to navigate the grocery store successfully and buy the healthy foods you need and avoid the unhealthy ones that could kill you!
 Healthy foods don’t need to bankrupt you or make you spend untold hours in the kitchen.
 Here are some tips for getting healthy happening in your kitchen today:

 1) Fast Food.
 Look for stuff that is fast and easy to make, like sweet potatoes (stab, bake, eat).
-Cheap eats, massively good for you and filling.
+Cheap eats, massively good for you, and filling.

 2) Go Green.
 Baby spinach is fast-food friendly too.
 Not as cheap as sweet ‘taters, but worth the cost of admission!
 I like mine stir-fried (little bit of olive oil and lotsa garlic!) and in salads.

 4) Grow Your Own.
 Having a veggie garden is a lot easier than you think.
-Check out www.squarefootgardening.com for a plan for nearly everyone!
+Check out www.squarefootgardening.org for a plan for nearly everyone!

 5) Thirst Out.
 Water is about as economical as it can get.
-If you want clean and fresh water, check out different water purifiers and start pile driving the water.
+If you want clean and fresh water, check out different water purifiers and start pile-driving the water.
 Cheaper than anything else you can drink!

 6) Seasonal Stuff.
-Buy in season (summer is the time to find cheap watermelon, not the middle of winter), buy locally when at all possible and buy organically if you can.
+Buy in season (summer is the time to find cheap watermelon, not the middle of winter), buy locally when at all possible, and buy organically if you can.

 7) Garlic and Onions.
 Very inexpensive and will ratchet up the flavor and potency of nearly anything you make, not to mention the antioxidant factors as well.
 Keep them on hand!